 Here are our tips for keeping a pet if you have an allergy:

 - When deciding to own a pet, ask a friend or family member who has a pet if you can try being a pet owner.
 If you have taken on a pet which you are unable to care for because of your allergy contact the RSPCA for advice.

 - Quite often people who are allergic to pets have very little to no reaction to fish or turtles.

-- If fish and turtles aren’t your thing, rabbits and hamsters still produce allergen proteins, but do not shed as much hair.
+- If fish and turtles aren’t your things, rabbits and hamsters still produce allergen proteins but do not shed as much hair.
 They are often housed outside which makes them a safer choice for allergy sufferers.

 - Dogs and cats should be cleaned at least once a week to lower the allergen levels in your home.
-Bio-Life do a range of allergy reducing washes that are pet friendly and help keep your allergies at bay.
+Bio-Life does a range of allergy reducing washes that are pet-friendly and help keep your allergies at bay.

 - Air purifiers are excellent for removing pet dander and allergens from the air, which is particularly essential with dogs/cats moving about the home releasing hair and dander particles as they go.